NJ Cannabis entrepreneurs often have great difficulties thriving in the industry due to a lack of capital. A Public Bank could change that.

 Unfortunately, the Board has not been vocal.
 They were supposed to hold public meetings.

-“The Murphy Administration is obviously under a lot of pressure, and COVID 19 did not making moving innovative policies like make it easy,” he added.
+“The Murphy Administration is obviously under a lot of pressure, and COVID 19 did not make moving innovative policies like make it easy,” he added.
 “I understand COVID gets in the way, but several state agencies … held meetings for public comment virtually,” he said.

 Castro is asking the public to send letters to Governor Murphy, Senate President Steve Sweeney (D-Gloucester), and Assembly Speaker Craig Coughlin (D-Middlesex).